moogly

 Disclaimer: This post includes affiliate links; yarn provided by Lion Brand.

 Made with Lion Brand Fast-Track, the Plush Plus Rug features a simple geometric pattern worked in a combination of overlay stitches and back loop only that creates really clean lines.
-And all this texture adds to the thick luxury of this pretty rug pattern!
+It's a slightly odd take on Mosaic crochet - with no extra ends!
+And all this texture adds to the thick luxury of this pretty rug pattern.
 To change colors, I pulled the new color to the front every time, which gave me this great edge without adding an edging.

 Plush Plus Rug - free crochet pattern on Mooglyblog.com - all the info you need to make it in any size is included with this free pattern!